:: So, what does it mean to be a freelance academic?

 To be a Freelance Academic is to recognize this bifurcation that we contingent professors face, and then to try to mend it.

-So, on the note of “mending,” here are some new rules to live by that I dreamed up (and stole, erm, borrowed) for this new paradigm that I’m exploring.
+So, on the note of “mending,” this manifesto gives some new rules to live by that I dreamed up (and stole, erm, borrowed) for this new paradigm that I’m exploring.
 This is an incomplete list.
 I thought the list might help others, so I’m sharing it here.

 I have some good news.
 My favorite higher education publication, The Chronicle of Higher Education Vitae, which is never behind a paywall (#openaccess FTW), has picked up these blog posts as a new column for their publication.
 Thus: The Freelance Academic Blog will now be the Freelance Academic Column at Vitae.

 The first post for the column will be this post, “The Freelance Academic Manifesto,” updated and expanded and generally far more awesome.
 I’ll link to the column right here when it comes out, which will be soon.

 Thanks, folks, for reading this blog, and head on over to Vitae, which will provide the added benefit of allowing comments on my columns (which, for many reasons, I never have allowed here 😉 ). …

 The column was published on 31 October 2014 (auspicious!) and you can access it here! …

 THE FREELANCE ACADEMIC is going to be my next nonfiction book.
 It will be a collection of published essays from my “Freelance Academic” column in Chronicle Vitae, rewritten and expanded and updated, along with new material as we stare down 2020.
 Coming from Raven Books (an imprint of Blue Crow Publishing).